 Dreamwalking - Uran Apak

 Snaking a path through the hall, furnished with audience members, the scenery of this walk of chance.
 Of chance encounters and chance ensembles, meetings and greetings of voice and style.
 Until the disparity dissolved into a ceremony in the round.
-The now united chorus createddsc02298 its own institution, as each voice slotted into place and the edifice was founded and sounded into being.
+The now united chorus created its own institution, as each voice slotted into place and the edifice was founded and sounded into being.
 Thus the scene was set and the audience prepared for this latest exhibition of The Improvisors Choir.
 The first half was to display newly devised-improvised works by members of the choir.
 This opening piece by Uran Apak was inspired by a dream that became a walk of micro and macro improvisation.

 Haiku - Veronique Royet Veronique Chacon's Haiku: Tous les possibles.
 Eventail ouvert au bleu - Joie - All possible, Fan open to the Blue, Joy - saw her take the stage alone with a Tibetan bowl and only her own unique solo voice.
 Head down, held tight in a bud, she pulsated and broke into the light.
-Valiantly, she ascedsc02306nded and bent forwards, outwards.
+Valiantly, she ascended and bent forwards, outwards.
 She unfolded, opened out, towards us.
-The soul, gently and tentatively at first, revealed herself with a bare and vital honesty; a touching and richly expressive validation of a deeply personal joie de vivre. dsc02337
+The soul, gently and tentatively at first, revealed herself with a bare and vital honesty; a touching and richly expressive validation of a deeply personal joie de vivre.

 The Heart Opens Like a Lotus Flower: shedding layers, arriving/departing, spiralling up towards heaven - Dilara Aydin-Corbett